Walking In The Rain: College O&M

 Can blindness canes be used in thunderstorms?

 Still need to get things done on campus but can’t go outside?
-Some alternative options for getting tasks accomplished on campus from inside include:
+Some alternative options for getting tasks accomplished on campus include:

-• Requesting food for delivery- the dining hall may be able to help arrange this
+• Use delivery services for getting food; the dining hall may be able to assist with this for on-campus students

 Related links